Summit: ldn25

 Sophie Brendel - Strategic Consultant; former Director of Audiences, Commercial & Digital, V&A

-Over the past 25 years, Sophie has held senior leadership roles in globally-renowned brands anchored in purpose, from the BBC to Thomson Reuters, and most recently, at the V&A, where she was the Director of Audiences, Commercial & Digital until summer 2024.
+Over the past 25 years, Sophie has held senior leadership roles in globally-renowned organisations including the BBC, Thomson Reuters, and most recently the V&A, where she was the Director of Audiences, Commercial & Digital until 2024.
+Sophie worked at the nexus of the V&A's strategy, spearheading the V&A’s transformation into a family of six museums dedicated to the power of creativity, and led the brand, audience, marketing, comms, digital, front of house and commercial teams.